shirleyobih1/path-cc.github.io/_services/credit-accounts.md

 ##### Are PATh dedicated resources part of the Open Science Pool?

-PATh dedicated resources are distinct from the [Open Science Pool (OSPool)](https://opensciencegrid.org/about/open_science_pool/), is which is composed of in-kind and mostly opportunitistic resources that can interrupt jobs at any time.
+PATh dedicated resources are distinct from the [Open Science Pool (OSPool)](https://opensciencegrid.org/about/open_science_pool/), which is composed of in-kind and mostly opportunistic resources that can interrupt jobs at any time.

 The _dedicated_ PATh-managed resources are funded by NSF and accessible via the PATh credit account system, such that PATh-managed resources support longer runtimes and larger jobs